bcgov/mds/services/core-api/app/api/verify/permit/readme.md

 ###Business Rules

-This notification allows you to submit a notice for one of the following three options:
+This notification allows you to submit a notice of deemed authorization for one of the following three options:

 1. Induced Polarization Surveys Using Exposed Electrodes, if you hold a valid mineral or coal exploration permit.
-2. Exploration Drill Programs and Induced Polarization Surveys in the Permitted Area of Disturbance of an Operating, Producing Mineral or Coal Mine
+2. Exploration Drill Programs and Induced Polarization Surveys in the Permitted Area of Disturbance of an Operating, Producing Mineral or Coal Mine (M or C permit – not MX or CX)
-3. Extending the Term of Mineral or Coal Exploration Activities by up to Two Years if you hold a mineral or coal Notice of Work which is at least 30 days before its expiration date.
+3. Extending the Term of Mineral or Coal Exploration Activities by up to Two Years if you hold a mineral or coal permit which is at least 30 days before its its authorization end date.
 The term can only be extended once.

 If there are no concerns raised by a Mines Inspector within the 30 day notification period, you may begin the activity on or after the start date indicated in your notification.